mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 #### Objectives
 - As a group feel FLOW and have FUN
 - As a DRIVER practice listening, implementing ideas coming from the MOB, asking for help
-- As a MOB practice listening, making suggestions, giving instructions to the DRIVER
+- As a MOB practice listening, discussing goals, giving instructions to the DRIVER
 #### Constraints
 - There is no dedicated navigator.
 - The MOB SHOULD tell DRIVER what to do based on consense or consent.